roboconf/roboconf.github.io/en/user-guide-0.2/autonomic-management-with-roboconf.md

 These files use a custom syntax.
 Comments start with the sharp (#) character.
-Ever measure must have a unique name.
+Every measure must have a unique name.

 An agent can use several options to measure something.
 The option or extension to use to perform the measure is indicated on the same line than